nampython/temp/README.md

 * In your main method call InitApp.run(YourStartupClass.class)
 * Annotate your startup class with @Service
-* Create a void method and annotate it with @StartUp Here is a quick teaser of a complete Spring Boot application in Java:
+* Create a void method and annotate it with @StartUp

+Here is a quick teaser of a complete project:

 ```java
 import org.example.annotations.Service;